Data Protection Standards

 If a Data Subject requests a Linklaters BCR Group Entity to stop processing their Personal Data for direct marketing purposes, the relevant Linklaters BCR Group Entity shall stop processing the Personal Data for those purposes in accordance with the deadlines specified by Applicable Laws.

-Data Subjects are encouraged to make such requests via the forms provided for that purpose in the marketing materials, and may alternatively make any such request to their usual contact at the Firm or the Global Head of Law & Compliance (using the contact details set out in Section 4 (Access to the Standards)).
+Data Subjects are encouraged to make such requests via the forms provided for that purpose in the marketing materials, and may alternatively make any such request to their usual contact at the Firm or the Global Head of Regulatory Compliance (using the contact details set out in Section 4 (Access to the Standards)).
 In any event, such request can be made at any time free of charge.

 14. Compliance Audit

-Linklaters LLP’s Internal Audit Team and the Law & Compliance Team shall evaluate, test and report on the Linklaters BCR Group Entities’ compliance with the Standards.
+Linklaters LLP’s Internal Audit Team and the Regulatory Compliance Team shall evaluate, test and report on the Linklaters BCR Group Entities’ compliance with the Standards.
 Such audits and monitoring take place on a rolling basis with audits scheduled for different teams throughout the year.
 Where any non-compliance with the Standards is identified in such audits, the relevant professional, from either the Internal Audit or Law and Compliance team, will work with the relevant business manager to design and implement remediation measures.
 The audit professional will then track the progress of the remediation measures.

 To the extent permitted by Applicable Laws a Linklaters BCR Group Entity will only disclose compliance information toa SA provided that: (i) such information relates to compliance with the Standards; (ii) the information does not contain any commercially sensitive information about or belonging to Linklaters LLP, any other Linklaters BCR Group Entity, or any of their respective clients; (iii) the information does not contain any confidential information about or belonging to a third party; (iv) the information is not subject to the law of privilege; and (v) disclosure of the information would not be contrary to Applicable Law.
 For the avoidance of doubt, nothing in Section 14 above shall prevent a Linklaters BCR Group Entity from separating out the information in order to comply fully with the requirements of this Clause.